 Lawyers Who Care About Kids

 Parenting time is one of the touchiest facets of divorce, so it’s important that you work with an attorney who understands that the kids’ needs come first.
 We always make sure to protect your children, and we’ll do whatever we can to ensure that you come out of your divorce with a resolution that works for you.
-Call us at 763-323-6555 for your free initial consultation; we’ll be able to give you targeted, case-specific advice about parenting time, and many other issues, when you choose to work with us.
+Call us at 763-323-6555 for a confidential consultation; we’ll be able to give you targeted, case-specific advice about parenting time, and many other issues, when you choose to work with us.